top of page

 Description 5:

-This little man is from an Irish folklore.
-This magical man loves tricks and he is known for hiding treasures.
+This little man is from Irish folklore.
+This magical man loves tricks, and he is known for hiding treasures.
 Which St. Patrick's Day symbol does this describe?

 Description 6: